Flannel Shirt Cocktail Recipe

 To make this cocktail, you’ll need the following ingredients:

-Amaro Averna: This is a liqueur made in Italy with bitter orange peels, lemon, pomegranate, herbs, spices, sugar, and alcohol.
+Amaro Averna: This is a liqueur made in Italy with a blend of herbs, roots, citrus peels, and spices, distilled alcohol, water, and sugar, which are blended and infused to develop a bittersweet, slightly caramelized flavor.

 Orange Peel: This is the peel of an orange that has been twisted into a strip.